d99kris/nchat/README.md

 In this case sent / own messages may appear invisible.
 To avoid nchat using gray one can edit `~/.config/nchat/color.conf` and remove occurances of `gray`.

+### 5. How to use Telegram and WhatsApp concurrently?

+The **recommended** method is to set up nchat with one config directory per protocol/phone number, and run each instance in separate terminal windows/tabs.
+To simplify such usage one can set up aliases, for example:

+    alias telegram='nchat -d ~/.config/nchat-telegram'
+    alias whatsapp='nchat -d ~/.config/nchat-whatsapp'

+Then use regular setup for them (separately), for example:

+    telegram -s
+    whatsapp -s

+The **alternative** method is to set up multiple protocol accounts in a single nchat config directory.
+For each protocol/phone nubmer, run setup mode and exit after initial sync:

+    nchat -s

 Technical Details
 =================